 \section{Introduction}

-Arguably being the most primitive, yet powerful nonparametric approaches for various statistical problems, the $k$-nearest-neighbor ($k$-NN) based algorithms have been one of the essential toolkits in data science since their inception.
-They have been extensively studied and analyzed over several decades for canonical statistical procedures including classification~\citep{Fix--Hodges1951,Cover--Hart1967}, regression~\citep{Cover1968a,Cover1968b}, density estimation~\citep{Loftsgaarden--Quesenberry1965,Fukunaga--Hostetler1973,Mack--Rosenblatt1979}, and density functional estimation~\citep{Kozachenko--Leonenko1987,Leonenko--Pronzato--Savani2008}.
-They are attractive even in this modern age due to their simplicity, decent performance, and rich understanding of their statistical properties.
+Arguably one of the most primitive yet powerful nonparametric approaches for various statistical problems, the $k$-nearest-neighbor ($k$-NN) algorithms have been an essential toolkit in data science since their inception.
+These algorithms have been extensively studied and analyzed over several decades for canonical statistical procedures including classification~\citep{Fix--Hodges1951,Cover--Hart1967}, regression~\citep{Cover1968a,Cover1968b}, density estimation~\citep{Loftsgaarden--Quesenberry1965,Fukunaga--Hostetler1973,Mack--Rosenblatt1979}, and density functional estimation~\citep{Kozachenko--Leonenko1987,Leonenko--Pronzato--Savani2008,Ryu--Ganguly--Kim--Noh--Lee2022}.
+These algorithms remain attractive even in this modern age due to their effective performance despite their simplicity, as well as the rich understanding of their statistical properties.

-There exist, however, clear limitations that hinder their wider deployment in practice.
-First, and most importantly, standard $k$-NN based algorithms are often deemed to be inherently infeasible for large-scale data, as they need to store and process the entire data in a single machine for NN search.
-Second, though the number of neighbors $k$ needs to grow to infinity in the sample size to achieve statistical consistency in general for such procedures~\citep{Biau--Devroye2015}, small $k$ is highly preferred in practice to avoid possibly demanding time complexity of large-$k$-NN search; see Section~\ref{sec:computation} for an in-depth discussion.
+There exist, however, clear limitations that hinder the wider deployment of these algorithms in practice.
+First and most importantly, standard $k$-NN algorithms are often considered inherently infeasible for large-scale data, as they require storing and processing the entire data set on a single machine for nearest neighbor (NN) search.
+Second, although the number of neighbors $k$ needs to grow to infinity with the sample size to achieve statistical consistency in general for such procedures~\citep{Biau--Devroye2015}, small values of $k$ are highly preferred in practice to avoid the potentially demanding time complexity of large-$k$-NN search; see Section~\ref{sec:computation} for an in-depth discussion.